 3. THE EUROPEAN DANCE SCENE

-This, of course, varied greatly from country to country but there was an overall renewal of interest in ballet and modern dance undoubtedly helped by touring Americans such as Merce Cunningham and Twyla Tharp who gave Europeans a taste of what was happening across the Atlantic Ocean; soon, Western European countries began to experiment themselves with these "new" aspects of Dance.
+This of course, varied greatly from country to country but there was an overall renewal of interest in ballet and modern dance undoubtedly helped by touring Americans such as Merce Cunningham and Twyla Tharp who gave Europeans a taste of what was happening across the Atlantic Ocean.
+Soon, Western European countries began to also experiment with these "new" aspects of dance.